-There is a lot of walking, though regular use is made of minibuses and taxis (rarely of cumbersome coaches, which are highly restricted in the city centre).
+There is a lot of walking, though regular use is made of minibuses and taxis (never of cumbersome coaches, which are highly restricted in the city centre).
 Not every place seen is mentioned in the description below, and the order may differ.
 There is, incidentally, almost no overlap with Connoisseurs’ Rome except for the private visit to the Sistine Chapel.

 Fly at c.
 9.30am (British Airways) from London Heathrow to Rome.
-The tour starts with the glorious Byzantine mosaics in the churches of Sta.
+See the glorious Byzantine mosaics in the churches of Sta.
 Maria Maggiore (one of the four patriarchal basilicas) and Sta.
 Prassede.
-Evening lecture and drinks reception at the British School at Rome.
+Evening lecture and drinks reception at the British School at Rome (subject to confirmation).

 The Basilica of St Peter in the Vatican was the outcome of the greatest architects of several generations – Bramante, Raphael, Sangallo, Michelangelo – and contains major sculpture.
 Originally Emperor Hadrian’s mausoleum, Castel S. Angelo became a fortress in the Middle Ages and a residence in the Renaissance.
 After some free time, return to the Vatican in the evening for a private visit to see Michelangelo’s frescoes in the Sistine Chapel in peace, together with Raphael’s frescoes in the adjacent Stanze.